Frequently Asked Questions

 Formula Feeding

 Older-baby formulas are designed to provide additional nutritional support during the transition to solid foods.
-When your baby's too picky or too busy to eat, he may come up short on important nutrients, especially Iron.
+When your baby's too picky or too busy to eat, he may come up short on important nutrients, especially iron.
 The AAP recommends avoiding cow's milk until your baby is at least one year old, because cow's milk doesn't have the proper balance of nutrients he needs.

 Your doctor might recommend a soy-based formula if:

-Your baby has a hereditary or temporary lactase deficiency, which makes processing milk sugars difficult.
+- Your baby has a hereditary or temporary lactase deficiency, which makes processing milk sugars difficult.

-You want a vegetarian-based diet for your full-term baby.
+- You want a vegetarian-based diet for your full-term baby.

-In such situations, Good Start® Soy is an excellent choice.
+- In such situations, Good Start®| Dr. Brown’s™ Soy-ease Pro™ is an excellent choice.
 It provides milk-free, lactose-free complete nutrition for baby's first year and is easy to digest —a combination that helps make feeding time a gentle, joyful experience for both you and your baby.

 Experts recommend continuing to breastfeed for as long as possible.
 But some moms may choose to supplement with formula.
 Rest assured that this can also be a nourishing, nurturing choice for your baby.